top of page

 In 1854, James Terry, son of Eli Terry, Jr., formed the Eagle Lock Company.
 The firm became the dominant manufacturer of cabinet locks, trunk locks, padlocks, and specialty locks in the world.
 Many of these locks are on display in the Lock Museum of America.

-There is information on the interpretive signs that explains how the Water Wheel worked.
+There are interpretive signs that explain how the Water Wheel worked.
 A path on the hill behind the benches leads to the remains of an earthen dam.
 You can see the stone tunnel that carried the water from the dam to the Wheel when the iron gate was opened.
 The gate is on the upstream side of the dam.